THE

 The Rules for Unlimited Prosperity

-We (the capitalists) can have any degree of prosperity we desire while leaving as many people in poverty as we choose.
-However, to be inclusive, a capitalist economy must pays itself fairly and adequately at every stage of production, sufficient to insure internal balance.
+We (the capitalists) can enjoy any degree of prosperity we desire while leaving as many people in poverty as we choose.
+However, to be inclusive, our capitalist economy must pays itself adequately at every stage of production, sufficient to insure internal balance.
 This "balance" is a prerequisite to consistent full employment and optimal production.

-For decades, the most powerful people in our society have cloaked this truth in the mysticism of a so-called "free market", and by doing so, have committed crimes resembling treason.
-Here is
+For over a century, the most powerful people on earth have known this and practiced it in business.
+They have cloaked this truth in the mysticism of so-called "free markets", and by doing so, they have committed crimes against humanity sufficiently gruesome to be characterized as economic genocide.

 Rule One